“The stars show us the right way”

 The Academy’s emblem depicts the AF’s escutcheon with the image of the Globe and the wings as well as the Great Bear and Cassiopeia constellations, symbols, since ancient times, of navigation.
 The verse in Ancient Creek “ΑΣΤΡΟΙΣ ΤΗΝ ΟΔΟΝ ΕΤΕΚΜΑΙΡΟΥ» by the philosopher and historian Arrianos (Alexander’s Ascent” Book I, Chapter XVI, verse 6) is also written on the top of the emblem, meaning: “The stars show us the right way” (Loucian).

-The Academy is located at Dekeleia Air Base, Tatoi
+The Academy was located at Dekeleia Air Base, Tatoi

-The school is a modern, well-organized training Unit.
-It enhances the AF flying and air transport related mission by providing competent air crews specialized in using navigation systems, which are also well-versed in aeronautics necessary for a secure and precise Aircraft course.
+The school was a modern, well-organized training Unit.
+It enhanced the AF flying and air transport related mission by providing competent air crews specialized in using navigation systems, which were also well-versed in aeronautics necessary for a secure and precise Aircraft course.

-Nowadays, the Academy aims mainly at the development of candidates’ abilities as radio navigators through the appropriate and systematic training including military training, which will enhance their skills and morale in order to carry out their task successfully.
+The Academy aimed mainly at the development of candidates’ abilities as radio navigators through the appropriate and systematic training including military training, which would enhance their skills and morale in order to carry out their task successfully.

-The Academy’s mission is to develop, through a thorough curriculum, competent radio navigator NCOs in order to deal with particularly demanding responsibilities as aircrew members, as well as various responsibilities assigned to them within an organization of high technological standards such as the Hellenic Air Force.
+The Academy’s mission was to develop, through and thorough curriculum, competent radio navigator NCOs in order to deal with particularly demanding responsibilities as aircrew members, as well as various responsibilities assigned to them within an organization of high technological standards such as the Hellenic Air Force.